eachristgr/Computer-Architecture/Lab02/README.md

 The design of a system is not solely for the purpose of high performance.
 Cost also plays an important role in choosing the characteristics of a system.

-In order to study the cost-performance ratio, we must first design a cost function.
+In order to study the cost-performance ratio, a cost function must be designed.
 To do this, the following decisions were made:

 - A larger cache has a higher cost.
 - Costs change exponentially with cache size.